gjcliff/Landmark_Navigation/README.md

 ```
 sudo apt install touchegg
 ```
-Add the following in `~/.config/touchegg/touchegg.conf` to make a single tap emulate a left-click on Foxglove:
+Add the following in `~/.config/touchegg/touchegg.conf` to make a single tap emulate a left-click on Foxglove Studio:
 ```
 <application name="Foxglove Studio">